Skip to main content

 About Me

-My journey has been a blend of curiosity, hard work, and real-world impact.
-Over the years, I’ve authored nine books on topics like marketing, entrepreneurship, and fintech — each driven by my passion to simplify complex ideas and make knowledge more accessible.
+My journey has been shaped by curiosity, consistent effort, and a strong focus on creating real-world impact.
+Over the years, I’ve authored ten books on marketing, entrepreneurship, and fintech—each aimed at simplifying complex ideas and making practical knowledge more accessible.

-My work has taken me to some of the most respected institutions in the country.
-I’ve presented marketing research at conferences hosted by IIM Indore, IIFT Kolkata, IIT Delhi, IIM Nagpur, IIM Shillong, IIM Kashipur, XLRI Jamshedpur, and several others.
-I’ve been humbled to receive multiple Best Research Paper Awards, which continue to motivate me to contribute meaningfully to research and education.
+My research work has been presented at leading institutions across India, including IIM Indore, IIFT Kolkata, IIT Delhi, IIM Nagpur, IIM Shillong, IIM Kashipur, and XLRI Jamshedpur, among others.
+I’ve also been fortunate to receive multiple Best Research Paper Awards, which continue to push me to contribute meaningfully to both academia and industry.

-Marketing has always been my passion — especially in the areas of digital strategy, consumer behavior, advertising, and branding.
-As a Marketing Consultant, I’ve worked with brands across sectors like fintech, edtech, renewable energy, HR, travel, and even the space industry.
-In 2022, I launched House of Marketers, a community to help students gain real marketing skills, internships, and job opportunities.
+Marketing has always been at the core of what I do—especially digital strategy, consumer behavior, branding, and advertising.
+As a Marketing Consultant, I’ve worked with brands across diverse sectors including fintech, edtech, renewable energy, HR, travel, and even the space industry.
+In 2022, I also launched House of Marketers, a community initiative designed to help students gain practical marketing exposure, internships, and career opportunities.

-I’ve been invited as a guest speaker, session mentor, and marketing competition judge at colleges across India.
-I also run training sessions for an NGO in Delhi, where I share my knowledge to empower underserved communities.
+Beyond consulting, I’ve been invited as a guest speaker, mentor, and judge at various colleges and institutions across India.
+I also conduct training sessions for an NGO in Delhi, where I focus on using marketing education as a tool for empowerment.

-In October 2024, I was honored to receive the "Emerging Leader in Marketing Innovation, Research, Strategies, and Education" award at the Brand Icon Year of 2024 Awards in New Delhi.
-Later in December 2024, I received the "Market Researcher and Writer of the Year" award at the Talent Recognition Awards held at Science City Kolkata.
+In October 2024, I was honored with the “Emerging Leader in Marketing Innovation, Research, Strategies, and Education” award at the Brand Icon Year Awards in New Delhi.
+In December 2024, I received the “Market Researcher and Writer of the Year” award at the Talent Recognition Awards held at Science City, Kolkata.

 Popular posts from this blog